 It’s also important to note that the WHOOP strain metric is highly individualized–so if an elite athlete and an average athlete do the same thing, the activity will almost certainly cause less strain for the better athlete.
 Considering that the EF riders are among the most physically fit humans on the planet (with the ability to take on significantly more cardiovascular load than the average person), the fact that they still put up strains in the 20s on a regular basis is somewhat mind-boggling.

 Curious just how fit the EF team is?
-On the day the Tour began, the team members’ average resting heart rate was 42 beats per minute (the American Heart Association says that anything between 60 and 100 bpm is normal), and their average heart rate variability was 139 milliseconds (the average HRV for all WHOOP members is 64 ms).
+On the day the Tour began, the team members’ average resting heart rate was 42 beats per minute (the American Heart Association says that anything between 60 and 100 bpm is normal to push the standard amount of oxygen through your bloodstream), and their average heart rate variability was 139 milliseconds (the average HRV for all WHOOP members is 64 ms).

 As the Tour progressed, it naturally took a toll on these impressive metrics.
 After the first week, the team’s average RHR had risen to 51 bpm, and its average HRV had dropped to 73 ms. However, it took just one day of rest for these numbers to bounce back.
 Following the riders’ day off prior to Stage 10, the EF team’s average RHR and HRV were actually better than they were before the race began, at 40 bpm and 152 ms, respectively.